 The study employed a qualitative approach with a semi-structured interview.
 This approach seems to be compatible with the main focus of the study which is to deem the communal perspectives on the English language learners who become part of their community members and their interrelationship to the realization of intercultural communicative competence in the community contexts.
 Two types of interviews were enrolled as materials for the study.
 The two types include individual/personal and small group interviews.
 The individual or personal interview is applied in the form of a face-to-face meeting with a community member as the representation of the students' colleagues in their community.
 On the other hand, the small group interview is applied in the form of videoconferencing with two or three members as the representation of the students' community.
-These two types of interviews are specified into four general stages: (1) Introduction: the common exchange of names, education, work experiences, interests, small talks, and casual questions; (2) Broad questions and answers: the questions about community interests, goals, and the position in the community; (3) Topic-related question: the details on the interviewees' experiences on community interaction and how it fits in intercultural community competence including the topics of cultural elements that impact effective communication in the community, keys for effective intercultural communication in the community, misunderstanding in community, intercultural aspects in community, and how to prepare community members to communicate in intercultural contexts; and (4) Conclusion: the clarification of any questions which remains unclear and the summary of what has been stated.
+These two types of interviews are specified into four general stages: (1) Introduction: the common exchange of names, education, work experiences, interests, small talks, and casual questions; (2) Broad questions and answers: the questions about community interests, goals, and the position in the community; (3) Topic-related question: the details on the interviewees' experiences on community interaction and how it fits in intercultural community competence including the topics of cultural elements that impact effective community, misunderstanding in community, intercultural contexts; and (4) Conclusion: the clarification of any questions which remains unclear and the summary of what has been stated.